An Introduction to Psychoanalysis

 Practical details: This Workshop series will consist of 7 sessions of 4 hours each.
 Each 4-hour session will be split between a morning seminar, in which the speaker will provide a theoretical development of the day’s theme, and an afternoon seminar in which the topic in question will be illustrated with a clinical case or cases drawn, either from the speakers own practice, the history of psychoanalysis, or some other clinical source.

 The programme has been established under the personal direction of Jacques-Alain Miller.
-For further information, please see the Argument and Programme available on other pages of this site.
+For further information, please see the Presentation of the Theme and Programme.

 UCH Education Centre

 250 Euston Road, London – NW1 2PG

 The Workshop will take place in person at University College Hospital.

 Those residing outside the UK will have the option to join us via Zoom.